timfennis/apply/README.md

 ## Contributing

 I'm currently looking for ideas, suggestions, criticisms and contributions.
-The library is very much in a draft state, some of the functions probably don't work they way they 'should' and test coverage is still only 50ish percent.
+The library is very much in a draft state, some functions probably don't work they way they 'should' and test coverage is still only 50ish percent.

 * If you have any ideas for functional programming concepts that could work well in PHP, please open an issue or PR and get involved.